Top 6 Best College Football Quarterbacks of All Time

 What college quarterback holds the record for the most passing touchdowns in a single season?

 The college quarterback with the current record for the most passing touchdowns in a single season is Bailey Zappe.
 The previous single-season record was a total of 60 passing touchdowns by LSU quarterback Joe Burrow.
-In the same game that he set the record for most passing yards, Zappe surpassed Burrow's amount and ended the season with a total of 62 passing touchdowns.
+In the same game that he set the record for most passing yards, Zappe surpassed Burrow’s amount and ended the season with a total of 62 passing touchdowns.
+Zappe currently plays as a backup quarterback for the New England Patriots, behind starting quarterback Mac Jones.